 Although it’s often hard to deal with misbehaviour in children, parents should always try to avoid criticism that fails to encourage desired behaviour.

-Consistency at home is imperative to emotional development as it helps to reduce personal ambiguity or uncertainty.
+Consistency at home is imperative to emotional health as it helps to reduce personal ambiguity or uncertainty.
 For example, the young child needs to learn what boundaries and rules apply within the family in order to internalise these into their own psyche.
 The older child appreciates the security that comes with established routine.

 A fact of life for many modern families is separation and divorce – it is essential that separated parents continue to communicate about their children so as to minimise the effects of different parenting practices.
 The concept of shared parental responsibility has now been enshrined in family law legislation.